cainhopwood/aws-ml-workshop-starter-kit/content/OnDemandTracks/dev_ops/_index.en.md

 hidden = false
 +++

-In this session, we explore how to leverage data effectively when building engaging web applications like an ecommerce website.
-We explore how we can easily instrument and send real-time analytics to the backend through the use of AWS Amplify and how we can understand our customers and their personalised preferences with Amazon Pinpoint.
-Finally, we look at how to integrate Amazon Personalize to provide a real-time recommendation engine.
+Organisations are recognising the importance of cross-functional expertise and efficient tooling when bringing AI-driven products to market.
+In this session, learn how to build an end-to-end pipeline for continuous delivery of ML models.
+Also learn how to automate MLOps with Amazon SageMaker and serverless workflows to build, deploy, and monitor models at scale to maximise the business value to your organisation.

-<iframe class="vidyard_iframe" src="//play.vidyard.com/PvGYzptNstdQ68ahDHF8z1.html?" width="640" height="360" scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen></iframe>
+{{< vidyard "//play.vidyard.com/Z2zrqtiszTSgamghywhDzN.html?" >}}

-> **Speakers: Stefan Buchman, Solutions Architect, Amazon Web Service**
+> **Speakers: Julian Bright, AI Specialist Solutions Architect, Amazon Web Services**